 Our team in Greece can provide you with official IELTS logos to include on your website.
 For more information, please contact our IELTS team in Greece.

-Please download the IELTS guide for prospective recognising organisations (PDF, 866 kb) for further information.
+Please download the IELTS Guide for Organisations (PDF, 1 mb) for further information.

 IELTS Test Report Form (TRF) Verification Service